odoo/documentation/content/developer/howtos/company.rst

 Multi-company consistency
 -------------------------

-When a record is made shareable between several companies by the mean of a `company_id` field, we must take care that it cannot be linked to the record of another company through a relational field.
+When a record is made shareable between several companies by the means of a `company_id` field, we must take care that it cannot be linked to the record of another company through a relational field.
 For instance, we do not want to have a sales order and its invoice belonging to different companies.